harryndavies/ai-classify-clients/README.md

 ## ⚙️ Customization

-- 🔁 Change the Ollama model using the `OLLAMA_MODEL` variable in `.env`
-- 🛠 Modify LLM parameters or prompts inside the `classifyCompany` function for fine-tuning behavior
+-  Modify LLM parameters or prompts inside the `classifyCompany` function for fine-tuning behavior

 ---